dwmt/konvenient/examples/README.md

 Smaller scale code snippets, showcasing a single feature of the library.

-Run any of them with npm from the this directory, for example like `npm run example:01` (pro tip: make sure to `npm install` in this directory as well!).
+Run any of them with npm from the this directory, for example, `npm run example:01` (pro tip: make sure to run `npm install` in this directory as beforehand).

   * [01 Simple Usage](src/recipes/01-simple-usage/index.ts)
     * The Quickstart code of the main README.
 Nothing fancy, just loading a value.